producepay/clubhouse-release-annotator/README.md

 ## Usage

-In your project directory, run `clubhouse-release-annotator` or `ch-rel`.
+In your project directory, run `clubhouse-release-annotator`.
 Copy and paste the output into your RELEASES.md file.

+## TODO

+Possible features to add
+* Use clubhouse API to filter for only those stories actually completed since the last release
+* Possibly report on stories that were touched but not completed
+* provide command-line flag to report non-completed and/or previously-completed stories
+* Automatically insert the annotations into README
+* Possibly search clubhouse for completed features that weren't correctly annotated in git messages

 ## Development